Reviews You Can Rely On

 How To Get The Best Performance For Your Dollar

-We understand most users prefer a wireless connection, but the results are resoundingly clear: wired earbuds offer the best bargain.
-In fact, the $20ish old-school style UliX Rider and Linsoul KZ ZSN Pro X outrank every other wireless budget bud in our lineup and even top the sound quality of premium $300 Sony WF-1000XM5 and Bose Ultra Open models.
-Plus, you'll never have to worry about a glitchy connection or a dead battery.
-But if you can't stand the thought of plugging in, the Jaybird Vista 2, Google Pixel Buds A-Series, and Amazon Echo Buds are still great deals; you'll just have to shell out a little more to enjoy the wireless perks.
+Most users prefer to go cord-free, and the lineup here includes only wireless options, but the results are resoundingly clear: wired earbuds offer the best bargain.
+In fact, the $20ish old-school style UliX Rider and Linsoul KZ ZSN Pro X outrank every wireless budget bud in our lineup and even top the sound quality of the premium $300 Sony WF-1000XM5 and Bose Ultra Open.
+So if you are on the hunt for a true bargain, I'd point you in that direction.

 Sound Quality

-If you're in the market for a new set of buds, it's important to consider the sound quality.
-Not all users in the budget tier will need a top-of-the-line listening experience, but you don't have to compromise audio quality for a low price tag.
-To make sure you get the best listening experience for your dollar, we spent countless hours with each bud, listening to our carefully curated playlist, covering all genres, styles, and decades of music.
+Not all budget shoppers need a top-of-the-line listening experience, but you don't have to totally compromise audio quality for a low price tag.
+To ensure you get the best listening experience for your dollar, we spent countless hours with each bud, listening to our carefully curated playlist, covering all genres, styles, and decades of music.

 Soundstage Ratings